 St. Patrick’s Parish

-The comprehensive historic restoration and conservation of St. Patrick Parish took more than a year and required the full breadth of Canning Co. services, experience, and skills.
+The comprehensive historic restoration and conservation of St. Patrick Parish took more than a year and required the full breadth of John Canning & Co. services, experience, and skills.

 Location: Lowell, MA